alcarruth/db_worm/README.md

 ## Status

-At this point this basically sorta works !-) I've expanded the `ws_rmi` code so that when a client first connects the only object stub it has available is an `admin` object stub.
+At this point this basically sorta works !-) I've expanded the `ws-rmi` code so that when a client first connects the only object stub it has available is an `admin` object stub.
 The `admin` object then provides specifications for the available `Table` objects so that the appropriate `Table_Stubs` can be generated.
 So far so good, but there are decisions to be made about caching, asynchrony (callback, promises, async/await) and where table methods for reference and back-reference columns are executed.
-Many of these decisions are application specific and `db_worm` should provide a means for specifying a particular choice.
+Many of these decisions are application specific and `web-worm` should provide a means for specifying a particular choice.

 ### Table Row Caching